 In 2014, representatives of more than 170 governments convened in Rome at the Second International Conference on Nutrition (ICN2).
 One of the outcome documents of ICN2 was the Rome Declaration on Nutrition, which was also later endorsed by the UN General Assembly in Resolution 70/259.
-The Declaration touched on a wide variety of topics:

-- 1. It reaffirmed previous commitments to eliminating hunger around the world, such as those made at the World Summit on Food Security (2009) and the World Food Summits (1996 and 2002).
-It made public what situations can help or hurt food security such as trade, climate change, conflicts, and income, among others. - 2.
-Alongside the Rome Declaration on Nutrition, ICN2's second outcome document was the Framework for Action, which made policy recommendations for countries to adopt to help achieve food security.
+The Declaration touched on a wide variety of topics.
+It reaffirmed previous commitments to eliminating hunger around the world, such as those made at the World Summit on Food Security (2009) and the World Food Summits (1996 and 2002).
+It went on to acknowledge the various drivers that can help or hurt food security such as trade, climate change, conflicts, and income, among others.
+Alongside the Rome Declaration on Nutrition, ICN2's second outcome document was the Framework for Action, which made a series of policy recommendations for countries to adopt to help achieve food security.
 In Resolution 70/259, the UN General Assembly also declared 2016-2025 to be the Decade of Action on Nutrition, drawing global attention to the increase in undernourishment around the world.
-Additionally, the General Assembly also asked for reports twice a year prepared by the FAO and World Health Organization (WHO) regarding the progress towards the Rome Declaration on Nutrition and the Framework for Action.
+Additionally, the General Assembly also asked for biannual reports prepared by the FAO and World Health Organization (WHO) regarding the progress towards the Rome Declaration on Nutrition and the Framework for Action.
+Guiding Questions